GHHS Student Services/Counseling

 When all of the information is complete, click the "Save and Complete" button.
 At this point, you are no longer able to make changes to your application and the information is routed to your High School Counselor or Careerline Tech Center to finish processing.

 IMPORTANT!
 When the application is completed, please print the application.
+All applications must be signed by a parent and turned in the Student Services.

 Do you know what you want to do after high school graduation?
 Do you have a career path in mind and want to get a head start?
 Then the Careerline Tech Center is the place for YOU!
 At CTC you can make friends from neighboring school districts, get real world work experience in a field that interests you, and get a jumpstart on your future.